 Information provided includes course descriptions by subject only.
-For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
-25).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (http://catalog.blackhawk.edu/archives/2021-2022/ academics/).

-501-101 Medical Terminology
+501-101 Medical Terminology Credits: 3

 Focuses on the component parts of medical terms: prefixes, suffixes and word roots.
 Students practice formation, analysis and reconstruction of terms.
 Emphasis on spelling, definition and pronunciation.
 Introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systematic and surgical terminology.